Dynatrace-Adam-Gardner/keptntrivydemo/README.md

 Create a second file in the `dynatrace` folder called `sli.yaml`.
 This is how we define what metrics to pull out of Dynatrace.

-This metrics ID is created automatically when the container image runs and pushes metrics to Dynatrace.
+This metric ID is created automatically when the container image runs and pushes metrics to Dynatrace.

 If you're using a different severity, just change `CRITICAL` to whatever level you want (case sensitive)!